NRVS-Labs/brain-art-lite/README.md

 An exploration into pairing Creative Neural Networks with actual neural networks in the human brain using interpreted brain activity

-## Setup

-Download the BrainArt repository either by:
-* Downloading the zip file by clicking `Code` and then `Download Zip`

 ## Roadmap

 We are actively working on improving the intentionality of Brain Generated Artwork!
 We are working towards in the future adding: